 “The concept that [they] would care for the National Health Service is a rather odd one: Michael Gove wanted to privatise it; Boris wanted to charge people for using it; and Iain Duncan Smith wanted a social insurance system.
 The NHS is about as safe with them as a pet hamster would be with a hungry python.”

 For those who have never done it before, do not worry, these notes make it very quick and easy – it should take you less than five minutes and the only thing you need to know is your own address:

 - Introduce yourself as a constituent – and if you have never written before, say so: the fact that people other than ‘the usual suspects’ are writing to them concentrates an MP’s mind

-- be polite – don’t give them a reason to ignore the letter
+- Be polite – don’t give them a reason to ignore the letter

-- Make it personal –eg. “My neighbour has diabetes; if the NHS fails, she will be uninsurable – and she cannot afford to fund her own treatment” and make it clear that you will never vote Conservative in the future if they do not act now, in the national interest
+- Make it personal –eg. “My neighbour has diabetes; if the NHS fails, she will be uninsurable – and she cannot afford to fund her own treatment” and make it clear that you will never vote for them in the future if they do not act now, in the national interest

 Actually writing to them is easy.
 This website will find all the details you need and even send your email for you: https://www.writetothem.com/ All you need to do is to prepare the text of your letter and paste it in.